 Therefore, we don’t recommend the Pixio PX277h solely for its HDR support; it’s more of a nice bonus feature to have rather than one of its main selling points.

 The IPS glow is minimal on the Pixio PX277h and only bothersome if you’re in a dark room with brightness cranked up to the max.
-We also didn’t detect any dead pixels nor excessive backlight bleeding.
+We also didn’t notice any dead pixels nor excessive backlight bleeding.

 Moving on, the response time speed amounts to 5ms (GtG) once you enable the OverDrive setting in the OSD (On-Screen Display).
 Some minor ghosting and motion blur of fast-moving objects in video games is expected at 144Hz.

 Nothing game-breaking, but if you’re an aspiring competitive FPS gamer, you’d be more satisfied with a TN panel version of this monitor, the Pixio PX276, with a 1ms response time, but an inferior image quality and no HDR.

 A 144Hz refresh rate ensures a more responsive and enjoyable fast-paced gameplay, which in addition to the vibrant colors, rich pixel density, and a decent response time speed, make for an overall immersive and smooth gaming experience.

 Navigation through the OSD menu is easily controlled via the four buttons placed at the bottom-right part of the Pixio PX277h HDR gaming monitor.

 The menu offers plenty of adjustable settings, including five different gamma settings (from 1.8 to 2.6), different color temperature modes, and PiP/PbP as well as three different crosshair overlays.